-However, because of the lockdown caused by COVID-19 some of the Trustees' commercial tenants have been unable to trade and have requested rent concessions in one form or another.
-Income flows in the immediate future are therefore very uncertain and how long this will continue remains to be seen
+However, because of the pandemic some of the Charities' commercial tenants have been unable to trade and have requested rent concessions in one form or another.
+Income flows in the immediate future are therefore very uncertain and how long this will continue remains to be seen.